70 ha of forest up in flames in Ardèche, France

 The fire laid waste to about 70 ha of forest, according to the Prefectur.
 About 15 homes were evacuated in the early evening as preventive measures.
 By that time, the authorities had mobilised about 300 firemen and women, supported by four Canadair aircraft.

-The evacuated residents were able to go back home at around 10pm Belgian.
+The evacuated residents were able to go back home at around 10pm.

 The fire services from Ardeche, the Loire and the Drome took the fight to the flames from early afternoon.
 While the fire was contained, the fire services were scheduled to remain on site throughout the night to deal with any hotspots, the Prefecture said.